FinOps Center

 Attribution survives model changes

 When the FinOps Lead changes the approved model from Claude 3 Haiku to Nova Lite, the IAM principal stays the same.
 The Product Owner still sees their workload.
 Their spend card still works.
-Governance doesn't break during model transitions — because attribution follows the consumer, not the model.
+Governance does not break during model transitions, because attribution follows the consumer, not the model.

 Built on AWS's own recommendation

-The line_item_iam_principal field in CUR 2.0 is AWS's answer to workload-level AI attribution — confirmed in the AWS April 2026 Bedrock cost attribution guidance.
+The line_item_iam_principal field in CUR 2.0 is the AWS-confirmed answer to workload-level AI attribution, per the April 2026 Bedrock cost attribution guidance.
 FinOps Center builds the governance layer that makes this field actionable: approvals, role generation, spend cards, and Allocation Gap detection all anchored to the same principal.

 How It Works